 The state of Illinois does not have mandatory imprisonment terms for persons convicted of a DUI, but depending on the specifics of the case, jail may be a part of the sentencing.
+So, can you get house arrest for a DUI in Illinois?
 House arrest is an alternative to jail where a person is confined to their home or a designated space and is monitored by the state.
-If you or a loved one are facing DUI criminal charges, contact a DUI defense attorney to learn more about the options for your specific case.
+If you or a loved one are facing DUI criminal charges, contact a DUI lawyer in Rolling Meadows to learn more about the options for your specific case.

 Because house confinement is seen as a less severe punishment than a typical jail sentence, it is only given to individuals who are under special circumstances and are not considered dangerous offenders.

 House arrest is generally granted to non-violent offenders and often times used as a form of probation.
-Most crimes, it is usually given to first-time offenders.
+For most crimes, it is usually given to first-time offenders.
 However, DUI offenders that are sentenced to jail time usually have more than one offense on their criminal record.

 When placed under house arrest, the individual will be surveilled through an electronic monitoring device that sends their location to a designated law enforcement agency.
 For DUI cases, the individual may also be subject to a Secure Continuous Remote Alcohol Monitoring (SCRAM) device which monitors alcohol consumption by detecting levels of alcohol usage in perspiration.
 The individual is responsible for the cost of installation and upkeep associated with the devices.